Canadian Bombshell Danielle Knudson Stuns In Leopard-Print Mini Dress

 “Yes the dress [sic],” read a third message, trailed by a string of fire emoji.

 Fans who want to see more of Danielle can follow the Canadian lingerie model on Instagram.
-Given that Friday’s ’80’s-themed party served to merely kick off the wedding festivities, which will most likely last through the weekend, followers can expect further updates to come and should keep an eye on Danielle’s profile so as not to miss any new pics.
+Given that Friday’s ’80s-themed party served to merely kick off the wedding festivities, which will most likely last through the weekend, followers can expect further updates to come and should keep an eye on Danielle’s profile so as not to miss any new pics.